Codecademy/docs/content/general/concepts/semantic-technologies/terms/sparql/sparql.md

 As seen above, variables in SPARQL begin with the character `?`.

 A query pattern either matches or does not match any given RDF triple.
 There is a match if, and only if, there is a triple within the query pattern that shares all the same terms with the other triple, with the exception of any variables.
-Examples to illustrate this concept are given below.

 The following triple matches the example query pattern given above: